pregnant woman in bed

 Episiotomy: what is it?

-When is an episiotomy necessary?
+Can an episiotomy still be necessary?

 Types of episiotomies

 There are two types of episiotomy incisions: a midline incision and a mediolateral incision.
 A midline incision is done in a straight line, from the vaginal opening toward the anus, whereas a mediolateral incision is done at an angle from the vaginal opening.
 There are pros and cons to each type.
-A midline incision is less painful, but tearing of the anus is more likely than it is with a mediolateral incision.
+A midline incision is less painful, but tearing of the anus is more likely than it is with natural tearing or a mediolateral incision.
 Still, mediolateral incisions can be more painful and can have worse long-term pain.

 Recovering after an episiotomy or spontaneous tear

 Healing is different for everyone and takes at least six weeks.
 If you are experiencing persistent pain with intercourse or if you’re still feeling pain after six weeks from birth, it’s time to seek treatment.
-You do not need to live with pain, there are many options for treatment
+You do not need to live with pain, there are many options for treatment after giving birth.

 Read more